alanmitchell/micropython-inputs/README.md

                Counter('Y2'),
                Analog('X1:sensor1_volts', convert_func=lambda x: x / 4095 * 3.3)])
 ```
-The first parameter passed to constructor of each Input object is the name of the pin to use for the input.
+The first argument passed to constructor of each Input object is the name of the pin to use for the input.
 For example, the Counter input uses the Y2 pin.
 Optionally, a more descriptive name can be added after a colon.
 The Digital input uses Pin Y1 and is labeled `button1`.
 If a descriptive name is provided, it will be used for all labeling and accessing of the input.

-Each input type has a number of configuration options, all with default values except from the required pin name.
+Each Input object type has a number of configuration options, all with default values except for the required `pin_name` argument.
 Some of the configuration options are shown in the example.
 For the Digital input, a function is passed in that will be called when the input makes a clean transition from High (1) to Low (0).
 For the Analog input, a conversion function is passed in that takes the raw 0 - 4095 reading from the Analog pin and converts it to a voltage value.
 Either a lambda function, as shown here, or a normal multi-line `def` function name can be passed.

-After the Manager object is created, it automatically starts polling the input objects at the default rate of 480 Hz (an even multiple of 60 Hz to cause 60 Hz noise to be filtered on Analog lines).
+After the Manager object is created, it automatically starts polling the input objects at the default rate of 480 Hz (a 2x or greater multiple of 60 Hz will help 60 Hz noise to be filtered on Analog lines).
 Each input is read and processed according to the type of input it is.

 At any time, the current values of all the inputs can be read by executing the `values()` method on the Manager object.
 The return object is a superset of a Python dictionary, also allowing access to values through attributes: